By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 When conflicts grow heated and intense the temptation is to say and do the thing that will hurt your partner the most.
 It may feel good at the moment to get even and inflict some pain on your partner but over the long run, the thing that gets destroyed is your relationship.

 8. Pick a good time for important communications.

-When you partner is running late for work is not the time to start a serious conversation.
+When your partner is running late for work is not the time to start a serious conversation.
 Just before lovemaking is not the time to bring up your complaint about their behavior.
-When people are under stress, are sad, depressed, hungry or feeling other intense emotions they will find it hard to consider their partner’s point of view.
+When people are under stress, are sad, depressed, hungry, or feeling other intense emotions they will find it hard to consider their partner’s point of view.

 Pick a time when you two can have a leisurely conversation to work on areas that require deep communication.

 If you discover that your joint life is always full of hurry and conflict?
 What then?
 Do you just keep putting off that communication?
 You shouldn’t.
 Many relationship failures are the result of conversations that couples should have had but never got around to.